abcdesktopio/docs/opsdocs/docs/guiappsoddocker.md

 * The unix file socket garantes no latency troubleshooting.
 X11 uses a chatty protocol so that the network latency has a large impact when using X11

-**Local is best**, thus server and application need to run on the same node.
+**Local is best**, thus server and application need to run on the same node, if it can.

 ## HTML5 Web Browser as remote ```DISPLAY```